 This swarm castle plays an essential role in protecting and keeping the swarm healthy and functional after the host swarm flies the colony leaving behind termite swarmers that are subjected to damage otherwise.

 These tubes look like stalagmites in caves like shaves and are drop tubes suspended between wood structures and the ground.
 Their function is to re-establish the connection between the base and working tubes for food passage to termite workers.

 Unlike exploratory and working tubes, these tubes are lighter in color tubes and are built from wood fibers.
 These tubes have a similar diameter to exploratory mud tubes.

 How to Prevent Termite Infestation on Your Lawn?

-It’s better to take steps to prevent your yard from termite attacks than to make efforts once the termites are attacked.
+Preventing your yard from termite attacks is better than making efforts once attacked.
 You can make the following arrangements to keep your yard safe from termite infestation:

 Don’t overwater your plants.
 Make sure that the garden soil gets dry during every watering cycle.
-When the soil dries out, Termite can’t stay in such dry conditions.
+Termites can’t stay in such dry conditions when the soil dries out.

 Remove Decaying Branches & Wood

 Always clean your lawn of decaying leaves and fallen branches of wood.
 Remove debris, tree stumps, rotting dead bodies, and fallen branches from your lawn, as these are gold mines for termites.

 Store woodpiles away from your yard as these wood contains moisture and are suitable for termite invitation into your lawn.